cjepeway/W231/README.md

 project I've been working on for lo these past few weeks.

 First, our instructors.
 They're phenomenal:
-* Anna Laruen Hoffman, who really had us going gangbusters when she guested a class
+* [Anna Laruen Hoffman](https://datascience.berkeley.edu/about/about-our-faculty/profile/anna-lauren-hoffman/), who really had us going gangbusters when she guested a class
-* Deirdre Mulligan, whose intellect, high expectations of her students, and ability to tweeze deep thought out of busy distance learners are all much appreciated
+* [Deirdre Mulligan](https://www.ischool.berkeley.edu/people/deirdre-mulligan), whose scary-smart, high expectations of her students, and ability to tweeze deep thought out of busy distance learners are all much appreciated
-* Nathan Good, his topic mastery and laidback herding of cats make a 9:30PM EST class start nearly a joy
+* [Nathan Good](http://www.goodresearch.com/index.html), his topic mastery and laidback herding of cats make a 9:30PM EST class start nearly a joy

 Really, though, the topic is something else.
 It's the ethics of data: privacy, governance, furthering human endeavor using it.
 And it's unlike any other MIDS class, perhaps save RDADA.
-You get to *think* in this class.
-Deeply, shallowly, broadly, narrowly.
+You get to *think* in this class, not just learn.
+Deeply, shallowly, broadly, narrowly, discursively.
 And you're encouraged to do it.

 Why?